giacomolemoli/starter-hugo-academic/content/authors/admin/_index.md

 I am a Postdoctoral Research Fellow at the {{< staticref "https://www.iast.fr/" "newtab">}}Institute for Advanced Study in Toulouse{{< /staticref >}}.
 I hold a PhD in Politics from {{< staticref "https://as.nyu.edu/politics.html" "newtab" >}}New York University{{< /staticref >}} and a MSc in Economic and Social Sciences from {{< staticref "https://www.unibocconi.eu/wps/wcm/connect/Bocconi/SitoPubblico_EN/Navigation+Tree/Home/" "newtab" >}}Bocconi University{{< /staticref >}}.

 I study how social and political institutions and networks affect participation and conflict.
-My current work focuses primarily on the politics of ethnic and linguistic boundaries in modern states and the dynamics of social influence in and after violence.
+My current work focuses on the politics of ethnic and linguistic boundaries in modern states and the dynamics of social influence in and after violence.
 I also work on the political economy of development.

 I am interested in the combination of econometric tools, data science, archival fieldwork, and experiments for measurement and tests of causal theories.